 One of the major features of CT-e1/SaaS is its high scalability in terms of integration with third-party cloud services.
 We provide the latest solutions by enabling system integration-so-called mash-ups-with a wide variety of solutions developed by professionals in each field.
 The use of AI in contact center operations is evolving at a remarkable pace.
 Voice bots are technologies in which AI-equipped automated voice response systems handle customer interactions, enabling efficiency gains by offloading tasks that do not require human operators.
 Technologies such as speech recognition and automatic document summarization help reduce contact center operators' after-call work time and lower management costs.
-With AI FAQ, AI determines the nature of the inquiry and proposes searches and responses in natural language, which supports new operators, reduces training costs, and contributes to an improvement in response quality.
-New technologies and solutions are expected to continue emerging.
-Through co-creation with partner companies, we will contribute to the realization of optimal contact center operations.
+With AI FAQ, AI determines the nature a uniform manner, regardless of whether it is inside or outside a firewall or VPN, and performs legitimacy checks for access, logging and auditing, and dynamic access control.
+Before implementing our products and services at customers, we conduct the IDaaS Proof of Concept (PoC) Support Service as a verification process, in which we actually use the products to confirm their feasibility and benefits within our own internal environment.